phaidra/phaidra/README.md

   - password: `phaidra`
   - These credentials can be modified in the `.env` file through the variables `SOLR_USER` and `SOLR_PASS`.

-# Monitoring PHAIDRA's system usage
+# Monitoring PHAIDRA

+There is a Grafana dashboard at `http://localhost:8899/grafana`, respectively `https://YOUR_FQDN/grafana`, that displays the containers' system usage and their logs.

-One can use the following command to real-time monitor the system usage of PHAIDRA over all containers (here from an instance started from `./compose_demo`):
+One can also use the following shell command to monitor the system usage of PHAIDRA over all containers from the machine where it is running (here from an instance started from `./compose_demo`):

 ``` example